Our Venice Simplon Orient Express Review

 Once at the station, we made our way to platform 4, magically transformed from a regular platform the previous day into a dedicated Orient Express check-in.
 Interestingly there was no signage, and we had to ask several people for directions, so we just followed all the well-dressed people who seemed to know where to go.

-Extremely polite VSOE staff dealt with the check-in procedure, and then we were escorted to a coffee shop where a spacious area had been set aside for VSOE Guests while we waited for the arrival of the train.
+Extremely polite VSOE staff dealt with the check-in procedure, and then we were escorted to a coffee shop where a spacious area had been set aside for VSOE Guests while we waited for the train’s arrival.
 Coffee and nibbles were complimentary; water was not—1.50 Euro for still water.

 After suitably refreshing cappuccinos, we made our way back to the platform, where the numerous carriages of OE had arrived, all shiny, polished and gleaming.
 Staff were lined up along the track and available in their smart uniforms for photographs.